devloper13/DynamicGraphAlgorithms/README.md

     Example: ./a.out < ./Testcases/Input/test1 > output1

     You may check the accuracy from the already existing output files.
-    The output file for test1 is output1, test 2 is output2 and so on.

     Input  files are present in /Testcases/Input

-    Output files are present in the /Testcases/Output